kimklai/WindowsGSM.Soulmask/README.md

 ### Additional notice
 1. The game server relies on local telnet to save and quit game server gracefully.
-2. this plugin will depend on a small and old telnet tool called "TST10".

 ### Unofficial Documentation
 🗃️ https://soulmask.fandom.com/wiki/Private_Server